cepdnaclk/e20-co227-MONA-Dashboard/README.md

 ## Overview

 Our project focuses on developing an advanced real-time monitoring dashboard tailored for a production environment.
 This dashboard aims to enhance the efficiency and reliability of production processes by providing critical insights and timely alerts.
-Our system is designed with user-friendliness at its core, ensuring that operators and managers can easily access and interpret the data they need to maintain optimal production performance.
+Our system is designed with user-friendliness, ensuring that operators and managers can easily access and interpret the data they need to maintain optimal production performance.

 ## Key Features